sholly/vault-demo/Readme.md

 `oc logs -f springvaultapp-x-xxxxx`

-## Getting secrets via annotations.
+## Injecting secrets via annotations.

 This method uses annotations in the DeploymentConfig, which will automatically inject a Vault sidecar.